TransparentHealth/mu2/transport/ttt-configuration.md

 Transport Testing Tool Configuration
 ====================================

-This document describes how to get the Trasnpport Testing Tool configured on your own hardware or instance.
+This document describes how to get the Trandport Testing Tool (TTT) configured on your own hardware or instance.

 THIS DOCUMENT IS IS IN ACTIVE DEVELOPENT SO SOME DETAILS MAY BE INCOMPLETE OR INCORRECT.

 Last updated: February 1, 2013